Central banks understand the systemic risk climate change represents, and they are starting to take action.

 That won’t likely come any time soon.
 Notwithstanding their work on taxonomy, disclosures and the green bond market, the EU is still some way off from promulgating formal regulation on the topic.
 That being said, the ECB is starting to include climate considerations in their current monetary policy review (“We are not sitting on our bottoms doing nothing,” noted ECB head Christine Lagarde at a recent news conference).7 Other major markets seem to be stopping short of translating their ‘expectations’ into actual guidance.

 Instead, the central banks and banking supervisors seem to be focused on encouraging the banks to have the right data, the right risk management approach and the right transition planning capabilities to ensure resilience in the face of various climate risk scenarios.
-They are helping banks understand what the leading organisations are doing.
+They are helping banks understand what the leading organizations are doing.
 They are offering tools and structures to help banks improve their ability to measure, manage and mitigate the associated risks.

 Perhaps the biggest takeaway for banks should be that the financial system regulators and authorities are all moving in one direction on the ESG agenda.
 Rather than dampen focus on the long-term climate change risk COVID-19 has sharpened it.
 Banks will want to achieve a clear understanding of how their particular regulators and authorities plan to achieve their agenda over the medium-to-long term.